 6. Link out to useful content

 Cross link content from other sources that are related to your article, website or industry.
 Not only is this a link building technique used by webmasters, but it provides even more relevant results for your visitors.
-The more helpful you are, the greater the likelihood of your visitors returning.
+The more helpful you are, you improve user experience, therefore the greater the likelihood of your visitors returning.